-An introduction to the geological features of Connecticutand surrounding areas.
+An introduction to the geological features of Connecticut and surrounding areas.
 Emphasis on field relations and general geological concepts.
 Review of history on Connecticut Geology.
 Field trips included.

-OCE101 3 credits

-Intro to Oceanology
+OCE101 Intro to Oceanography

 (Formerly PhSC 103, Oceanology)

 An introduction to the chemical, biological, and physical processes at work in the marine environment.
 Emphasis on near shore and estuarine areas.
 Three field trips to Long Island Sound and the Connecticut River Estuary.